crewly/comboBurst/README.md

 # Custom Sprite Packs

 If you want to add your own sprites, create a folder in the mod's save folder named "custom-sprite" and add your sprites there.
-The mods save folder is located in `Settings -> Open Folder`
+The mods save folder is located in `Mod Settings -> [Folder with Gear symbol]`

 On Android, the sprite folder is in `Geode/save/geode/mods/crewly.comboburst/custom-sprite/`

 ### Filename Syntax

 Each character needs to have two files:
 1. `comboburst-1.png` - The sprite that will be displayed. (required)
+(Supported Images Files: .png)
 2. `comboburst-1.wav` - The sound that will be played. (optional; but recommended)
-(Supported Audio Files: .ogg, .wav, .mp3, .m4a, .flic)
+(Supported Audio Files: .ogg, .wav, .mp3, .m4a, .flac)

-(.ogg audio files are highly recommended for the best audio quality)
+.ogg audio files are highly recommended for the best audio quality

 All sprites with a running number starting from 1 will be loaded.
 (Example: `comboburst-1.png`, `comboburst-2.png`, `comboburst-3.png`, etc.)

 ### Additional Sprite Pack Info

+To ensure consistency across all images, it is recommended to use a vertical aspect ratio, such as 3:4, even though most images work just as well in other formats.

 Any sprites that do not have their own audio file will use the mod's default sprite sound effect.
 Any audio file named `comboburst-0` will replace the mod's default sprite sound effect.